Few nutrients are as important as protein. Not getting enough of it will affect your health and body composition.

-According to these studies, a protein intake of around 30% of calories may be optimal for weight loss.
-This amounts to 150 grams per day for someone on a 2000-calorie diet.
+According to the previously mentioned studies, a protein intake of around 30% of calories may be optimal for weight loss.
+This amounts to 150 grams per day for someone on a 2,000-calorie diet.

 You can calculate it by multiplying your calorie intake by 0.075.